Rare diseases of calcium and phosphate metabolism

 Our missions

-Improve local care- by identifying the hospital correspondents
+Improving local care- by identifying hospital correspondents

-- by organizing the city-hospital care sector
+- by organizing the city-hospital care pathway

-Participate in the advancement of scientific work on the disease- by creating databases
+To participate in the advancement of scientific work on the disease- by creating databases

 - by informing and training patients and their families